dbuscombe-usgs/doodle_labeller/README.md

 * `theta_col`: standard deviation value for the color/space-dependent term in the model, initial value for search. *Default = 20*
 * `medfilt`: whether or not to apply a median filter to smooth the results *Default = "true"*

+## Got file spaces in your file names?

+That's a problem for doodler.
+On unix based file systems:

+`find -name "* *" -type f | rename 's/ /_/g'`

 ## Got a bad result?

 Did you get a disappointing result from `doodler.py`?

-You could try using `doodler_optim.py`.
-This script works in the same way as `doodler.py` but attempts to help with problematic imagery.
+You could try using `optim = True` in the config file, to help with problematic imagery.
 It performs a much wider hyperparameter search

 You can redo the annotations:

 ```
-python doodler_optim.py -c config_file.json
+python doodler.py -c config_file.json
 ```

 or optionally you can pass your previous annotations instead of having to redo annotations

 ```
-python doodler_optim.py -c path/to/config_file.json -f path/to/npy_file
+python doodler.py -c path/to/config_file.json -f path/to/npy_file
 ```

 Command line arguments:

 * `-h`: print a help message to screen, then exit
 * `-c`: for specification of a `config` file.
-Required.
+Optional - program will prompt you for it if it is missing from command line arguments
 * `-f`: pass a `.npy` file to the program (made using `doodler.py` or `doodler_optim.py` during a previous session).
 Optional

 Note that `doodler_optim.py` takes a lot longer to estimate the CRF solution compared to `doodler.py`, but the result should be better.